 3. Options to schedule posts

-Another helpful feature of Buffer is the Optimal Timing Tool which picks up time slots during which the posts did particularly.
+Another feature of Buffer is the Optimal Timing Tool which picks up time slots during which the posts did particularly well.
 So if your time slots and number of daily posts are set, then Buffer will automatically schedule the posts as per those timeslots.

 4. Reports on analytics

-Probably, the best part about Buffer is its analytical reporting.
-Indeed – it offers comprehensive analytics in charts and figures that involve total posts, new likes, new followers, new comments, etc. You get a clear idea about how well or poorly your posts performed.
+Buffer offers comprehensive analytics in charts and figures that involve total posts, new likes, new followers, new comments, etc. You get a clear idea about how well or poorly your posts performed.

-If one of the profiles is connected to a Google Plus profile – it is even better as it allows Google Analytics to keep track of the responses generated by newer posts.
-Once again, there’s a catch – one has access to Buffer’s excellent analytics report if he or she is using either of the paid versions.
+If one of the profiles is connected to a Google Plus profile – then it allows Google Analytics to keep track of the responses generated by newer posts.

 5. Pricing packages